Norway's innovators help oil industry move to harsher climes

 "ConocoPhillips said we saved them 200 million crowns ($33.2 million) on the first well we did for them, because we found a leak in hours, saving them from having to plug it and drill a new well," Hognestad said.

-Industry experts say the greatest impetus for new technology comes from Statoil, which has grown from a domestic explorer to a $73 billion global major over the past decade.
+Industry experts say the greatest impetus for new technology comes from Statoil (STL.OL), which has grown from a domestic explorer to a $73 billion global major over the past decade.

 The oil major is now pushing boundaries as it seeks to move into more hostile waters and to squeeze more from maturing fields, targeting 60 percent recovery compared with the typical rate of 30 to 35 percent.